NEW WEBSITE + RESTRUCTURED SERVICES COMING JANUARY 2024!

 “You need this life-changing program.”

-“Your biz won’t be successful if you don’t invest with me today.”
+“You won’t be successful if you don’t invest with me today.”

 Unfortunately, I’ve seen a ton of horror stories of people not getting what they thought they paid for and ending up disappointed with thousands less in their bank.

-To make sure that doesn’t happen to you, be sure to research the person and their business!
+To make sure that doesn’t happen to you, be sure to thoroughly research the person and their business!
 Ask yourself these questions:

 • Do they have actual experience doing the thing they’re selling to you?
 Like if they’re selling a course on how to do email marketing, go through their own email marketing sequence and see if it’s actually legit.

 • Are they trying to squeeze out every penny from buyers?
-If they charge excessively more for payment plans than the pay-in-full option, use charm pricing, and make big, outlandish claims or promises, those are all yellow flags.
+If they charge excessively more for payment plans than the pay-in-full option, use charm pricing, and make big, outlandish claims or promises, those are all strong yellow flags.

 • Do they treat their clients or customers more as numbers?
 Their group program is more than 50 people?!
-You can kiss any 1:1 attention goodbye.
+You can kiss any quality 1:1 attention goodbye.
 Or if they send you occasional DMs like they’re just going down their lead tracker list.

 • When you inquire, do they rush to get you on a call?
-I recently experienced this after asking a service provider for their prices (which weren’t on their website), and they didn’t answer my question at all – it was an instant turn-off.
+I recently experienced this after asking a service provider for their prices (which weren’t on their website), and they didn’t answer my inquiry question at all – it was an instant turn-off.
 I ended up choosing another service provider who gave me the information I asked for and the space to think about it.

 07) Read, Read, Read, and Read Some More